Enhancing SharePoint for Email-Based Help Desk Ticket Notifications

 Command Description

-Pseudocode for Power Automate Script
+Power Automate Script Pseudocode

-// Trigger: Schedule - Every 15 minutes
+// Schedule: Every 15 minutes as the trigger

 // Action: SharePoint - Get comments for current ticket item